mamfloo/open-mu-web/README.md

-This is a website for a MU Online server made to work with https://github.com/MUnique/OpenMU
+This is a website for MU Online private servers compatible with https://github.com/MUnique/OpenMU files.

 ## Getting Started

-Inside the .env set your postgres username / password / url DATABASE_URL="postgresql://username:password@localhost:5432/openmu"

-Then in the same .env set the GAMESERVER_URL it it referred to the gameserver url
+Inside the .env set your postgres username / password / url DATABASE_URL="postgresql://username:password@localhost:5432/openmu" Then in the same .env set the GAMESERVER_URL

 Now, run the development server: